Signaling and Employer Learning with Instruments: Introduction

-Next, consider the second case where the returns to skill vary with work experience.
-Identifying this model requires disentangling the effects of experience-varying productivity on wages from employer learning.
-Not surprisingly, data requirements are more demanding in this case.
-In particular, we show that access to a hidden IV \textit{and} a transparent IV is sufficient to identify the speed of learning under a homogeneity condition.\footnote{In practice, two IVs are seldom available for the same population of workers.
+Unsurprisingly, when the returns to skill vary with work experience, a hidden IV alone can not identify the private and social returns to education.
+However, access to both hidden \textit{and} transparent IVs is sufficient for identification because then we can disentangle the effects of experience-varying productivity on wages from employer learning.\footnote{In practice, two IVs are seldom available for the same population of workers.
 To combine estimates from two samples (exposed to hidden IV and transparent IV), we have to assume that the effect of education on productivity varies in the same way by work experience across these two samples.
-This homogeneity assumption still allows for differences in the overall productivity effect of education across these samples. } Intuitively, we can rely on how the transparent IV estimates vary with experience to identify the productivity effects of individual skills across experience.
-We can then combine these estimates with the hidden IV estimates to isolate the effects of employers' learning about individual skills.
+This homogeneity assumption still allows for differences in the overall productivity effect of education across these samples. } Intuitively, we can first rely on how the transparent IV estimates vary with experience to identify the effect of education on productivity --the social returns-- across the work experience.
+Then we can combine these estimates with the hidden IV estimates to separate the social and the private returns to education.}

-We implement these ideas on a unique dataset consisting of earnings histories between 1967 and 2014 for Norwegian males born between 1950 and 1980.
+We implement these ideas on a unique dataset of earnings histories between 1967 and 2014 for Norwegian males born between 1950 and 1980.
 From 1960 to 1975, Norway extended compulsory schooling from 7 years to 9 years, but it did not implement this change on the entire country all at once.
 Instead, compulsory schooling requirements increased at different times for different municipalities.
 The differential implementation of this reform provides us with a plausibly exogenous source of variation in schooling attainment.